Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Results

-Already inspection by eye suggests that the components of $\aalpha$ are almost fully equatorially symmetric or antisymmetric\footnote{For the special solutions of the full MHD problem in a model with only $r$-dependent coefficients, given by equatorially symmetric velocity, density and entropy with an either symmetric or antisymmetric magnetic field, it can be shown that the main diagonal components of $\aalpha$, as well as $\alpha_{r\phi}$ are antisymmetric, all other components symmetric.}.
-In order to study these symmetries quantitatively we define the pointwise parity of a quantity, e.g. $\alpha_{ij}$, as
+Inspection by eye already suggests that the components of $\aalpha$ are almost fully equatorially symmetric or antisymmetric\footnote{For the special solutions of the full MHD problem in a model with only $r$-dependent coefficients, given by equatorially symmetric velocity, density and entropy with an either symmetric or antisymmetric magnetic field, it can be shown that the main diagonal components of $\aalpha$, as well as $\alpha_{r\phi}$ are antisymmetric, all other components symmetric.}.
+In order to study these symmetries quantitatively we define the pointwise parity of a quantity, for example, $\alpha_{ij}$, as